-Have you ever wondered about the unwritten rules that control our interactions and behavior?
-“What are some of these unspoken rules that you believe everyone should know?”
+Have you ever thought about the hidden rules that guide how we act and talk to each other?
+“Can you share some of these unsaid rules that you believe everyone should know?”

 Join me as we explore the top-voted responses to this question.
 Discover the hidden codes of conduct and unspoken expectations that shape our social life.

 The most upvoted comment in this thread is, “If you’re getting on an elevator, don’t stand right in front of the doors, it’s so rude.
 Especially in hospitals.”

 Another user commented that they are always surprised by how many people don’t know this.

 2. Know When It’s Time to Go Home

 The second unwritten life rule is, “If you’re at a party and the host slaps their knees and stands up… it’s time to go home.”

 Another user added you should add standing around for 20 minutes while ever so slightly moving toward the door, and you’ve got a Midwestern goodbye.